 Precautions to be taken by the taxpayers

-- Full and proper disclosure: All the data are provided in the proper table under relevant description.
+All the data reported should be provided in proper table under relevant description.
 Wherever possible, ensure all optional fields are filled and the taxpayers provide full and proper information.
+Businesses must report any unreconciled figures as it is in Form GSTR 9C.

-- Clerical errors: Once filed, GSTR 9 and GSTR 9C cannot be revised.
+Once filed, GSTR 9 and GSTR 9C cannot be revised.
 If any clerical errors are made, ensure the same is intimated in writing to the Departmental Officer at the earliest.
+There is always room for discrepancies in data between GST returns – GSTR-1 versus GSTR-3B versus purchase registers and GSTR-3B versus GSTR-2A versus purchase registers.
+Hence, proper attention must be paid to ensure these discrepancies are reconciled before filing returns.

 What are the consequences of non-filing of GSTR 9C except the general penalty of Rs.25000?